Juan de Esquivel: Foundation of Sevilla la Nueva

+Dismissal and Death

 Ferdinand was unhappy with the leadership in Jamaica.
-He acknowledged that Colon spoke highly of Esquivel but he suspected that the lack of gold was the result of some sort of fraud.
+He acknowledged that Colón spoke highly of Esquivel but he suspected that the lack of gold was the result of some sort of fraud.
 He also complained that Esquivel had failed "in the conversion of the Indians and pacification of the island as well as in the increase of our royal revenues."
 He ordered that a residencia (audit) be taken for Esquivel's term in office, an action that typically coincided with an official's dismissal.
-The timing is not clear but by November 1514, Esquivel had been replaced by Francisco de Garay.
+The subsequent timing is not clear but by the end of 1513, Esquivel was dead and a royal decree granted his widow 300 pesos of gold.
+In November 1514, Esquivel had been replaced by Francisco de Garay.

 According to Bryan Edwards, he was "one of the few Castilians...distinguished for generosity and humanity".

+Essequibo River

+The Essequibo river was named after Esquivel.
+When Alonso de Ojeda made the first explorations of the estuary at the mouth of the Orinoco in 1499, he called it the Dulce River, which means sweet river in Spanish.